thebadsektor/se2024-batocabe-nueve/readme.md

  - cloned the repository using git bash
  - copied repository folder to the htdocs folder in Xammp
  - imported the SQL File in MyphpAdmin
- - type http://localhost/FacultySubjectAllocationManagementSystem/FacultySubjectAllocationManagementSystem/trms/index.php in my browser
+ - type http://localhost/FacultySubjectAllocationManagementSystem/FacultySubjectAllocationManagementSystem/trms/index.php in your browser

 ## Usage Instructions
     -   Access the Application: